| Getting Started Contents this page Only a Game

 thousands struggling for survival in this strange land, threatened by

+monsters, sorcery, and political strife.
 Each exile, cut off from everything friendly and familiar, will choose a new

+path and new goals.
 Some will become Fighters, warriors who devote their strength and their

+sword to the defense of their comrades.
 Some will become Healers, spiritual physicians who learn the arts of

 repairing those injured in the constant battles against the unknown.
+Some will become Mystics, secretive mentalists that study mysterious and

+unknown magic.
 All must work together, for the islands to which you’ve been exiled are far

 from friendly.
 Monsters roam freely, sometimes wreaking death and

 destruction upon the ramshackle settlement you now call home.
+Bonehead Directions

 Once upon a time, our manuals assumed that you knew how to run your